 A. Bluestone is inedible, Lindie!
-Although it would probably make him nauseous enough to lose interest, it could do serious damage or kill him; please don't give it to him unless you are trying to poison him.
-"Something else" to try is not within my area of knowledge, so we'll have to wait for another reader's suggestions.
+Although it would probably make him nauseous enough to lose interest, it could do serious damage or kill him; PLEASE don't give it to him unless you are trying to poison him.

-But FYI, we do have a thread on-line here from a British fabricator inquiring about the best way to polish the stainless steel on his line of high security chastity belts for men.
-If you maintain control of the key the problem is definitely solved, although perhaps not much to your husband's liking :-)
+Sorry, "something else" to try is not within my area of knowledge.
+But FYI, we have a thread on-line here from a British fabricator inquiring about the best way to polish the stainless steel on his line of high security chastity belts for men.
+If you maintain control of the key, the problem is certainly solved, although perhaps not much to your husband's liking :-)

 Ted Mooney, P.E.
 RET